The Slice Type

 For more information about this error, try `rustc --explain E0502`.

-error: could not compile `ownership` due to previous error
+error: could not compile `ownership` (bin "ownership") due to 1 previous error

 Recall from the borrowing rules that if we have an immutable reference to something, we cannot also take a mutable reference.
 Because clear needs to truncate the String, it needs to get a mutable reference.
 The println! after the call to clear uses the reference in word, so the immutable reference must still be active at that point.
 Rust disallows the mutable reference in clear and the immutable reference in word from existing at the same time, and compilation fails.
 Not only has Rust made our API easier to use, but it has also eliminated an entire class of errors at compile time!